 When taking the cover off in the Spring I always get excited when I find a nice clean RV underneath.
 This is why I recommend giving your RV a quick wash before putting the cover on.
 Trust me, it’s worth it.

-Tip #2 - A Better Way to Put the Cover On and Take It Off
+Tip #2 - The EASY Way to Put the Cover On and Take It Off

 - Unpack the cover on the ground next to your RV first with the front of the cover positioned near the front of your RV